WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 ![Slots example](Features/images/slots-example-5.png)

-**NB: It is strongly recommended that a timetabled wait time is added to the sidings waypoint, depot or station order where the train waits.**
+A timetabled wait time should be added to the sidings waypoint, depot or station order where the train waits.

 #### Example 4: Bidirectionally signalled lines